Taniec z gwiazdami season 5: Scores

 Week 1: Krzysztof Tyniec and Bartosz Obuchowicz scored 34 out of 40 on their first dance, making it the highest score in this episode.
 Rafał Olbrychski got 25 points for his Waltz, making it the lowest score of the week.
 There was no elimination this week.

 Week 2: Krzysztof Tyniec and Bartosz Obuchowicz scored 33 out of 40 on their second dance, making it the highest score in this episode.
 Rafał Olbrychski got 24 points for his Rumba, making it the lowest score of the week.
 Wojciech & Magdalena were eliminated despite being 1 points from the bottom.

 Week 3: Krzysztof Tyniec and Bartosz Obuchowicz scored 36 out of 40 on their third dance, making it the highest score in this episode.
-It was the highest score ever in Week 2.
+It was the highest score ever in Week 3.
 Klaudia Carlos, Małgorzata Foremniak, Katarzyna Cichopek, Joanna Liszowska and Peter J. Lucas also got 36 points for their 3rd dance in Week 3.
 Rafał Olbrychski and Omenaa Mensah got 24 points, making it the lowest score of the week.
 Anna & Łukasz were eliminated despite being 3 points from the bottom.

-Week 4: Krzysztof Tyniec and Ewa Wachowicz scored 37 out of 40 on their 4th dance (Paso Doble), making it the highest score in this episode.
+Week 4: Ewa Wachowicz scored 38 out of 40 on her 4th dance (Paso Doble), making it the highest score in this episode.
 Rafał Olbrychski and Katarzyna Tusk got 23 points for their Paso Doble, making it the lowest score of the week and this season.
 Rafał & Ewa were on the bottom of the leaderboard for the fourth consecutive week.
 Rafał & Ewa were eliminated.

 Week 5: Kasia Cerekwicka scored 35 out of 40 on her 5th dance, making it the highest score in this episode.
 Omenaa Mensah got 26 points for her Samba, making it the lowest score of the week.
 Ewa & Marek were eliminated despite being 2 points from the bottom.